react-loadable/revised/README.md

 - Lower order (last elements): javascript assets which belong to at least one of the input entries, but are not runtime assets.
 - All other assets' orders are kept unchnaged.

-5. Support short hand definition of loadable component definition.
+5. Support short-hand definition of loadable component definition.

 Old: only support this pattern.